supremeimposter/My-Vault/DiscreteMathematics/Set-Theory/Set Ordering.md

 > - No two elements of the set are comparable.
 > - This set is a POSET since there is NO violation of Anti-Symmetric and Transitive relation.

+#### Important Results
+- For a finite POSET, there must be at least one minimal and maximal element.
+- For an infinite POSET, there is NO minimal or maximal elements.

 #### Examples